Idaho Birth Records Search

 For a computer-generated, certified copy the fee is $16 and $21 for a photocopy.
 For rush handling, add another $10.

 Standard processing time is 2-3 weeks for a copy of your birth certificate.
-You may also order online at VitalChek for faster processing.
+You may also perform Idaho birth records search online at VitalChek for faster processing.

 Idaho Department of Public Health